cloverstudio/messengerbot-tutorials/telegram/README.md

     - Change this script and run $ node ./telegram/console/setupWebhook.js [token] [url]
     - If it returns "{"ok":true,"result":true,"description":"Webhook was set"}" it succeeed.

+- If you didn't receive webhook try call getWebhookInfo API to get errors.
+    - You can do this with this command $ node ./telegram/console/getWebhookInfo.js [token]